drago87/ST-Character-Maker/SillyTavern Character Maker/Important/Things to maybe add.md

 ---

-ooc: add wet onomatopoeia to her dialogue, do not just say. emulate it. dont just say kiss,lick or whatever.
+ooc: add wet onomatopoeia to her dialogue, do not just say. emulate it. dont just say kiss, lick or whatever.

 make the narration be casual. make the reader feel fuckin HORNY reading it. using sex slangy words for sexual things for the narration. like using sex slangy or downright colorful words for their cocks and ass. other body parts too if you want.

 I prohibit you from using random onomatopoeia/sound effects in dialogue, that will only be for narration.

+---

+Whenever {{user}} writes something that is written within a "*", it is most likely meant to be the thoughts of {{user}}.
+Thus, {{char}} is unable to answer to these thoughts directly.

+---

+Fur Pattern:

+Front (Chest, Stomach, and Inner Thighs): Soft, velvety white fur, smooth to the touch, always meticulously groomed.

+Sides and Back: Light brown fur, coarser but well-maintained, giving her a natural, warm look.

+Arms and Legs: White on the inner arms and legs, transitioning to light brown on the outer sides, highlighting her lithe frame.